 Cost of real estate sales consist primarily of land use rights costs and construction costs.
-Impairment charges, if any, are also recorded under cost of real estate sales are capitalized and allocated to development projects using the specific identification method.
+Impairment charges, if any, are also recorded under cost of real estate sales.
+Cost of real estate sales are capitalized and allocated to development projects using the specific identification method.
 When the full accrual method of revenue recognition is applied, costs are recorded based on the ratio of the sales value of the relevant units completed and sold to the estimated total project sales value, multiplied by the estimated total project costs.
 When the percentage of completion method of revenue recognition is applied, capitalized costs are released to our statement of comprehensive income based on the completion progress of a project.

 Land use rights cost.
 Land use rights costs include the amount we pay to acquire land use rights for our property development sites in China, plus taxes, and the amount we pay to acquire land for our property development in the U.S., plus taxes.
-We acquire our development sites in the PRC mainly by auctions of government land and direct negotiation.
-We acquire our development sites or land held for sale in the U.S. generally through off-market transactions, including resale and distressed sales.
+We acquire our development sites in the PRC mainly by auctions of government land, direct negotiation and acquisition of land-owning entities.
+We acquired our development sites or land held for sale in the U.S. generally through off-market transactions, including resale and distressed sales.
+(We not acquire any land in the U.S. in 2014.)
 Our land use rights costs for different projects vary according to the size and location of the site and the minimum reserve price for the site, all of which are influenced by government policies, as well as prevailing market conditions.
 Our land use rights costs have increased in the past few years due to several factors including geographic expansion into certain higher priced markets, generally rising prices in each of our served markets, and increased competition from a growing number of bidders at government land auctions.

 Construction costs.
 We outsource the construction of all of our projects to third party contractors, whom we select through a competitive tender process.
-Our construction contracts provide for fixed or capped payments which cover substantially all labor, materials, fittings and equipment costs, subject to adjustments for certain prescribed contingencies, such as design changes during the construction process or changes in government-suggested steel prices.
+Our construction contracts provide for flexible payments which cover substantially most of all labor, materials, fittings and equipment costs, subject to adjustments for certain prescribed contingencies, such as design changes during the construction process or changes in government-suggested steel prices or cement prices.
 Our construction costs consist primarily of the payments to our third-party contractors, which are paid over the construction period based on specified milestones.
 In addition, we directly purchase and supply a limited range of fittings and equipment, including elevators, window frames and door frames.
-Our construction costs also include capitalized interest costs in the amount of US\$26.5 million, US\$19.7 million and US\$28.0 million for 2011, 2012 and 2013, respectively.
+Our construction costs also include capitalized interest costs in the amount of US\$19.7 million, US\$28.0 million and US\$28.8 million for 2012, 2013 and 2014, respectively.